The Beginning of Heroin Addiction

 - Nosebleeds (from snorting)

-- Wearing Long Sleeves Regardless of the Weather (for IV users this is to cover track marks)
+- Wearing Long Sleeves Regardless of the Weather (people who shoot up heroin do this to cover track marks)

-- Bite Marks on Belt (for IV users a belt can be used as a tourniquet or ligature)
+- Bite Marks on Belt (people who shoot up heroin often use their belt as a ligature)

 Signs of Worsening Heroin Addiction